mihaelsegulja/oauth-demo/README.md

 }
 ```

-- Or use User Secrets instead (recommended for local dev):
+- Or use User Secrets instead:

 ```shell
 cd backend